Your Mind: Friend or Foe?

 What can you do with your thoughts, especially the stories of anxiety and fear?
 With mindfulness of the mind, you come to realize that much of what you believe is the product of your imagination.
 Thoughts can be misleading in many ways.
 Your thoughts are filled with praise and blame, hope and fear.
 You will hear the voices of your parents, internalized like monologues, sometimes appearing as the inner judge and the inner tyrant.
 Then are the voices of the unloved child or the ambitious achiever, voices who are always trying to fix or deceive us.
 There are healthy voices, wise voices, and loving voices, too.
 But most of the time your thoughts are like a bureaucracy that continues to perpetuate itself even when the need for it has been outgrown, even when it’s actually become unpleasant and restrictive and possibly dangerous to you.
 Marcus Aurelius wrote, “The soul becomes dyed with the color of its thoughts.”
 So what can you do?

 With mindfulness, you can stop taking them so seriously.
-You can come to know that your thoughts make a good servant but not a good master.
 You can step back and listen to your thoughts mindfully and then decide whether they’re useful or not.
 It’s true that you still need some thoughts to problem-solve, but you could probably eliminate 90 percent of your thoughts and still have plenty to do the job.

 So the first thing you can do is to listen to your thoughts with mindful awareness.
 You will see the evanescent nature of thoughts, that they are fleeting ideas, all impermanent.
 And then you can begin to realize that just because you have a thought doesn’t mean you have to believe it—much less act on it—and certainly not get caught up in the whole stream of them.
 You can release the mind of some of its more dangerous patterns.
 Observing the mind with mindfulness brings liberation.